Assistance for Local Food Charities

 –David Kieser, Founder and President

-We have served nearly 300 counties across Alabama, Arkansas, Arizona, California, Georgia, Iowa, Illinois, Indiana, Kentucky, Missouri, South Carolina, Texas, and Tennessee.
+We have served nearly 300 counties across Alabama, Arkansas, Arizona, California, Florida, Georgia, Iowa, Illinois, Indiana, Kentucky, Missouri, South Carolina, Texas, and Tennessee.
 In recent years, we’ve been able to expand those efforts to help feed people as they recover from disasters in East Africa and Haiti.

 Who Gets Food from Food Pantries?